Fun Stuff

 Conservation refers to the protection, management, and restoration of natural resources, including endangered species and their habitats.
 It is an important field of study and practice that aims to maintain biodiversity, ecosystem services, and the overall health of the planet.

-See also Succulent Indoor Gardening
+See also Succulent Landscaping and Outdoor Displays

 There are many strategies that can be used to protect endangered species and their habitats.
 Some key strategies include: